victorhadyak/nginx-task/README.md

-# Nginx Forward Proxy Deployment using Ubuntu
+# Nginx Forward Proxy Kubernetes Deployment
 This project provides step-by-step instructions for deploying an Nginx forward proxy in a Kubernetes cluster using Ubuntu.

 # Introduction